CCExtractor/ProjectNephos/README.md

 cd ../..
 ```

-Now you can use this image to create bundle.
+Now you can use this image to create the bundle.
 It is easier than it sounds.
 Just
 run the command (**from the root folder of the repository**):

 ```